Battle of Mysunde (1864): Initial infantry skirmish

+Map of the Battle of Mysunde on 2 February 1864.

 A dense fog this morning made it extremely difficult to determine enemy movements, and consequently only a few shots were fired from the Danish guns in the bastions as the Prussians closed in on Mysunde.
 At 11:30, the 1st Battalion of the 3rd Danish Regiment arrived at Mysunde under the command of Captain Arntz, and along with a squadron of dragoons, the force carried out a reconnaissance in front of the bastions.
 A thousand paces in front of the bastions, they encountered the fusilier battalions of the 15th and 24th Prussian Regiments and came under intense fire.
 Lieutenant Hagemann of the 24th Regiment was the first Prussian officer to be killed, but Major v.
-Krohn lead the Fusilier Battalion in a bayonet attack that threw the Danish infantry back.
+Krohn led the Fusilier Battalion in a bayonet attack that threw the Danish infantry back.
 With several officers wounded or killed, Captain Arntz ordered his battalion into position at the bastions.
-It is only at this point, that the Danish commanders realised that they were facing not just a Prussian reconnaissance force, but an actual assault on the fortifications.
+It was only at this point, that the Danish commanders realised that they were facing not just a Prussian reconnaissance force, but an actual assault on the fortifications.

 Having successfully thrown back the three Companies of Captain Arntz's battalion, the Prussian Fusiliers continued their advance, occupying on the right flank a fence just a hundred meters from Bastion B and other cover 200 to 250 meters out from the center of the Danish position.
 A lively exchange of fire played out between the Prussian attackers and the Danish defenders, with scant protection for either side as the trenches were in disrepair.
 Danish eyewitness accounts from the battle describe having to lie on their belly on the frozen ground while exchanging fire with the Prussians.

 Artillery duel

-At around 12:00, the Prussian artillery had begun to arrive in front of Missunde and it deployed on a ridge in front of the position with a battery of 24 6-pound cannon and 24 howitzers.
+At around 12:00, the Prussian artillery had begun to arrive in front of Mysunde and it deployed on a ridge in front of the position with a battery of 24 6-pound cannon and 24 howitzers.
 At 12:45 it opened fire on the bastions, followed shortly after by 16 additional guns from the Reserve artillery.
 With their numerical superiority, the Prussian command hoped to suppress or drive back the Danish fortification troops by the weight of their fire.

 Contemporary illustration, as seen from the Prussian lines.
-The burning village of Missunde is seen in the background, the bastions with the Danish defenders are covered in mist on the left side.
+The burning village of Mysunde is seen in the background, the bastions with the Danish defenders are covered in mist on the left side.

 An intense artillery duel developed between the 20 Danish cannons in the bastions and the 64 Prussian cannon on the ridges (one Prussian battery reportedly fired more than 300 rounds).
 However, the fog made identifying and targeting the enemy positions effectively impossible.
 As the smoke from the cannons mingled with the fog and further obscured the features of the terrain, the artillerymen on both sides were soon reduced to simply aiming at the flashes from the cannon fire of their opponents.